CartoDB/mobile-sdk/docs/guides/09-CARTO-integrations.md

-## CARTO integrations
+## CARTO Engine integrations

-For select account plans, you can connect to the CARTO Engine APIs via Mobile SDK, to retrieve map visualizations and table data from your CARTO account. _API access is not available for free users._ [Contact us](mailto:sales@carto.com) for questions about your account plan and enabling this feature.
+If you have CARTO Enterprise account plans, you can connect to the CARTO Engine APIs via Mobile SDK, to retrieve map visualizations and table data from your CARTO account.

-### Loading CARTO Map Data

 There are several methods of connecting map data from your CARTO account (via the Mobile SDK) to your mobile app; depending on the size of your data, the visual requirements, and other factors.

 - To use a map as **raster map tiles**, define the tile URL for `RasterTileLayer`
 - To apply **interactivity** (object click data), use UTFGrid.
 This uses both raster map tiles and json-based UTF tiles.
-  UTFGrids are applicable to both raster and vector tiles, though are more useful for raster tiles.

-  **Tip:** For CARTO Builder, you will need to enable and define tooltips with the [POP-UP](/docs/carto-builder/map-layers-for-rendering-data/#pop-up) feature
+UTFGrids are applicable to both raster and vector tiles, though are more useful for raster tiles. *For CARTO Builder Map, you will need to enable and define tooltips with the Pop-up feature*
 - Load **vector tiles**, the CARTO Engine supports Mapbox Vector Tile (MVT) format tiles, which the Mobile SDK can render on the client side.
 You will also need [CartoCSS](https://carto.com/docs/carto-engine/cartocss/) styles to view vector tiles.
 This is useful for applying advanced styling features, such as zooming and rotating maps based on data that can be packaged for offline line, using mbtiles
 - **Load GeoJSON vector data**.
 This is useful if you need need more advanced interactivity (object click actions) or dynamic client-side styling of the objects.
 For vector data, the CARTO Engine provides a [SQL API](/docs/carto-engine/sql-api/) and mobile app that can load entire tables and render maps.
 You can also use client-side simplification and clustering
 - If the **data table is large** (more than a ten thousand objects), then loading entire tables can overload the mobile client.
 Alternatively, use on-demand, view-based loading of vector data.
 Similar to the SQL API and GeoJSON format used on the CARTO Engine side, the SDK applies custom vector data sources to load data. _Only a selected, visible area, of the map will load._ The mobile app can control zoom levels, server-side generalizations, and simplifications can be applied
 - For point-geometry time-series visualizations, use the _Animated_ aggregation to define Torque maps.
 This provides animated rendering, and the Mobile SDK has a special layer `TorqueTileLayer` to define this.
-From an API standpoint, Torque uses the SQL API and CartoCSS styling, but Torque contains an additional [time control method](/docs/carto-engine/torque-js/)

 ### Offline maps

-CARTO Mobile SDK offers several ways to use map data offline, but the suggested method is via CARTO platform:
+CARTO Mobile SDK can take map offline via the CARTO platform:

 1. Upload your data to CARTO, create a new map with CARTO Builder, and apply map custom styling with CartoCSS.
 2. Use the [Mobile Tile Packager](https://github.com/CartoDB/mobile-tile-packager) tool to create the offline map data package.